 Located on the banks of the River Thames, the London Eye is a giant Ferris Wheel that offers amazing views of the city for riders.
 Each year, nearly four million people visit this attraction.
 The structure opened in 2000 and, since then, has become a popular feature of the London skyline.
 If you can handle its great height (it’s 443 feet tall), be sure to take a ride to experience this quintessentially modern London thrill.

 Hyde Park is a royal park as well as one of the city’s largest green spaces.
-First established in 1536 by Henry VIII, the park has been the site of some of London’s most renowned events like The Great Exhibition that was featured there in 1851.
+First established in 1536 by Henry VIII, the park has been the site of some of London’s most renowned events, like The Great Exhibition, which was featured there in 1851.
 The park is open throughout the year and often hosts major city events like outdoor concerts.
 The park contains many statues and installations of public art as well as enchanting botanical scenery.

 The ancient River Thames is a London attraction all its own.
 Many different tour operators feature Thames River cruises.
 Be sure to book one so that you can witness the city’s great architectural marvels by boat.
 Tour operators will point out highlights like the Tower Bridge as you cruise.
 Some operators will even stop so you can enjoy a visit to a Thames-side pub for fish and chips.

-London’s double-decker buses are world famous.
-Take one from your London hotel to visit revered Trafalgar Square.
+London’s double-decker buses are world-famous.
+Take one from your London hotel to visit the revered Trafalgar Square.
 The square is home to Nelson’s Column, one of the city’s most beloved landmarks.
-The monument celebrates Admiral Nelson, perhaps the most famous heroes of the British Navy.
+The monument celebrates Admiral Nelson, perhaps the most famous hero of the British Navy.
 The square also features beautiful fountains and other historic statues.